gambiTarun/Zigbee-Enabled-Wireless-Fault-Detection-in-Induction-Machines/README.md

 ## Data Processing

+Data needs to be transmitted from Raspberry to a local computer.
+Artificial neural networks is trained to check the condition of the machine,whether it is in healthy or faulty state.
+In simple terms, Zigbees are used for wireless transmission from raspberry to computer where fault detection and analysis is done.

 Transmitting high frequency data using wireless medium economically is unrealistic due to the datacap on the transmission modules.
 Hence, features like skewness and kurtosis are extracted at regular intervals from the input stream before the transmission.
 The data acquisition system samples vibration data at 10 kHz in file format of .lvm extension in one second which are then sent as only 10 data points with best and minimum possible features.
 These features are converted to .csv extension and then read by python as DataFrame which are then transferred through wireless medium.